chrisgrieser/new-tab-default-page/README.md

 ## Examples for Default New Tab Pages
 - your homepage note (in Reading Mode)
 - a scratchpad note (in Source Mode)
-- an image, essentially serving as a nice new-tab-wallpaper
+- an image, essentially serving as new-tab-wallpaper
 - …

 ## Usage